unsignedmind/proshop/README.md

 # Redux Setup
 This setup aims to remove as much boilerplate code as possible.

-This redux setup consists of the following components:
+The redux setup consists of the following components:
 * Generated Actions (custom actions possible)
 * State Merger (custom business logic when saving to state)
 * Reducer (1 line reducer)